 “If it ain’t broke, don’t fix it!”
 This may be a convenient expression for why you refuse to get rid of your 1994 Toyota Tercel, but it is not good for ecommerce sellers.
 Just because your workflow isn’t broken doesn’t mean it’s performing as it needs to.
 It’s easy to find discounts if you know where to look and what to avoid.
-Ultimately, there’s always a way to ship for less.
+Ultimately, there’s always a way a shipping method that can help you to ship for less.
+Finding ways to save on shipping costs is a great way to protect your profit margins.
+It can be easy, but it takes a little time.

 1. Avoid Buying from the Post Office!

-The USPS is a wonderful organization as far as national couriers go.
+The USPS is a wonderful organization as far as a national shipping carrier goes.
 It is widely considered to be the best national courier on Earth.
 That being said, avoid buying postage at the post office.
 Don’t do it.
-The USPS offers complimentary packaging and a crisp label to put on your package, but this convenience comes at an inflated price.
+The USPS offers complimentary packaging and a crisp label to put on your package, but this convenience comes at an inflated shipping rate.
 There are no discounts at the post office.
 If you’re a business, or even someone that ships more than once a week, you should not be paying retail rates.
-Let’s go over some ways to save time and money for when you get to the post office.
+It’s possible to find a lower shipping cost than when you get to the post office.

 2. Don’t Assume Flat Rate is Best